huggingface/community-events/gradio-blocks/README.md

 - HF PRO badge on HF
 - Gradio badge on HF
 - Special event badge on HF
-- A lot more swag: t-shirts, hoodies, mugs, cluth
+- A lot more swag: t-shirts, hoodies, mugs
 - Embed the demo or highlight it
 - Time with someone on the Gradio team (unique ?)